 About the Solarlux Quality Partner

-Are Solarlux bifolding doors exclusive?
-Locating a dealer isn’t difficult but fewer than stockist of brands like Origin, Reynaers or Schuco.
-Like Sunflex, Solarlux takes care in choosing their partners.
+Our Solarlux bifolding doors review also needs to mention some exclusivity behind the product.
+That said, locating a dealer isn’t difficult, but fewer than stockists of brands like Origin, Reynaers or Schuco.
+Like Sunflex, Solarlux takes care in choosing its partners.
 We understand they fall into two categories.
-One is a Dealer, the other is a Quality Partner.
+One is a Dealer, and the other is a Quality Partner.

 The Dealer is an arrangement where a reputable window company can sell and install Solarlux products.
 Quality Partners need more product knowledge, an exceptional showroom, more product training and the ability to finance, manage and execute more demanding installations.
 Importantly for the homeowner, in the event of a Quality Partner going out of business, Solarlux steps in.
 They’re not alone in doing this as Origin has also done the same although it’s rare.